janek64/pmd-dx-api/docs/api.md

 #### Filtering
-This resource offers filters as query parameters:
+This resource list offers filters as query parameters:
 * By type: `type=<type-name or type-id>`
 * By move: `move=<move-name or move-id>`

-To filter by multiple values, simply repeat the parameter for the next value.
-Example: `/v1/pokemon?type=fire&type=flight`
+To filter by multiple values, simply separate the values with commata.
+Example: `/v1/pokemon?type=fire,flight`

 ### `GET` **/v1/pokemon/_\<id or name\>_:**
 Returns data about a single pokemon.